taka-rl/handwriting-digit-character-recognition/README.md

 - Improve the model performance and accuracy for both digits and character recognition systems
 - Build a model including both digits and characters
 - Make a single route based on functionalities(drawing or importing) such as submit route(drawing), upload route(importing).
-- Build a way of collecting data input by users
 - Retrain models with the collected data to improve
+- Introduce Continuous Deployment(CD)
+- Add a game mode